SatelliteWP/rocket-nginx/README.md

     `service nginx reload`

+Starting at version 3.0, a `conf.d`folder is created.
+For each different profile you create, a subfolder is created inside that folder.
+In it, you can create files that will be included within the generated configuration file.

+You can include configuration files at different times.

+### Before Rocket-Nginx starts

+In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `start.*.conf`.

+### Globally in every section

+In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `global.*.conf`.

+### In the HTTP section

+In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `http.*.conf`.

+### In the CSS section

+In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `css.*.conf`.

+### In the JS section

+In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `js.*.conf`.

+### In the Media section

+In the default profile, create a file in the `conf.d/default/` having the following filename pattern : `media.*.conf`.

 ## <a name='debug'>Debug</a>
 You may want to check if your files are served directly by Nginx and not calling any PHP.
 To do that, open the `rocket-nginx.ini` file and change the debug value from: